-The death toll makes it Afghanistan’s deadliest earthquake in two decades, according to U.S. government data.
+The toll makes its Afghanistan’s deadliest earthquake in two decades, according to U.S. government data.

-About 1,000 people had been rescued by Thursday morning, Sharafat Zaman, a spokesperson for the health ministry told Reuters.
+About 1,000 people had been rescued from various affected areas by Thursday morning, Sharafat Zaman, a spokesperson for the health ministry told Reuters.

 “Aid has arrived to the area and it is continuing but more is needed,” he said.

 The town of Gayan, close to the epicentre, sustained significant damage with most of its mud-walled buildings damaged or completely collapsed, a Reuters team said.

 The town, with only the most basic roads, was bustling with Taliban soldiers and ambulances as a helicopter bringing in relief supplies landed nearby, whipping up huge swirls of dust.
 About 300 people sat on the ground waiting for supplies.

 The rescue operation will be a major test for the hard-line Islamist Taliban, who took over last August as U.S.-led international forces withdrew after two decades of war.

 The humanitarian situation had deteriorated alarmingly since the Taliban takeover, aid officials say, with the country cut off from much international assistance because of sanctions.

 Afghanistan’s economy has all but collapsed, U.N.
 Secretary-General Antonio Guterres said in an appeal to aid donors in late March.